-The system you choose should not only meet your requirements today but should also be adaptable enough to meet your needs into the future.
+The system you choose should not only meet your requirements today, but should also be adaptable enough to meet your needs into the future.
 This is a difficult challenge, but you need to be able to predict how your organisation may change and grow and ensure that the systems that you are looking at have the scope to expand to meet these needs.
 Manufacturers will not stand still as technology evolves.
 You should expect:

-- More use made of wireless devices. - More of the system to connect directly to your network or situated on cloud-based systems. - To run the security for the whole organisation from a single location via your Wide Area Network (WAN) or the internet. - Changes in access token formats (this may include greater use of biometric technologies) and a greater level of integration than you see today. - More use of apps (via a smart phone or other device) to manage, monitor and control the ISMS. - The use of AI to further enhance security solutions. - That this can make investigations much more straightforward and reduce the need to send security officers out to respond to security breaches.
+- More use made of wireless devices. - More of the system to connect directly to your network. - To run the security for the whole organisation from a single location via your Wide Area Network (WAN) or the internet. - Changes in access token formats (this may include greater use of biometric technologies) and a greater level of integration than you see today. - More use of apps (via a smart phone or other device) to manage, monitor and control the ISMS.